malczuuu/taskbook/ops/README.md

 Current directory contains example Docker deployment.

-Note that it takes some time to
+Note that it takes some time to fully start MariaDB database so Taskbook backend service will keep restarting for a while.